 What people say about the Holding Space Practice

 “The Holding Space model has been a paradigm-shifting tool for my life.
-It helps me step aside from my anxieties and natural tendencies towards judgement of self and other, and instead empowers me to embrace what is.
+It helps me step aside from my anxieties and natural tendencies towards judgement of self and other, and instead empowers me to embrace what is."

 One, out of the many, things I LOVE about the Holding Space Practice is how practical it is.
-It has numerous practical exercises within the teachings that will allow you to take several steps toward being able to hold space.

 If completed, the exercises are life changing, I speak from personal experience.